Allis shad: Distribution

-The allis shad is found in the eastern Atlantic in waters bordering most of Europe and northwestern Africa, and it enters to the western Baltic and western Mediterranean Seas, but it is rare outside France.
+The allis shad is found in the eastern Atlantic in waters bordering most of Europe and northwestern Africa, and it enters to the western Baltic and western Mediterranean Seas, but it is rare outside and increasingly within France.
+There are no longer breeding populations in Morocco or Mediterranean Spain.

 Biology and lifecycle

 Alosa alosa has a similar lifecycle to that of the twait shad A. fallax.
 They are known to live in sympatry, and the two species can hybridize.
 They are anadromous species like many other species in the genus Alosa.
 However, some record of them being landlocked suggests an ability to adapt well to their environment.

 They primarily live at sea on feeding grounds and migrate to their spawning grounds between April and June once they are sexually mature.
 Maturity usually ranges from 3–7 years of age.
 A. alosa can usually only reproduce once in their lifetimes.
 Juveniles appear in estuaries and brackish water around July to August.
 The salinity of brackish water may pose problems to the juveniles migrating from fresh water.

+The estuarine phase, or the time spent in estuaries migrating from spawning grounds to sea, is estimated to have a duration in A. alosa of up to six months.
+The estimate, however, does not take into account individual variation and/or survival of juveniles in the estuarine phase.

 Population reduction

 Populations have been reduced primarily by overfishing, pollution, and habitat destruction.
-The estuarine phase, or the time that they are in the estuaries migrating from spawning grounds to sea, is estimated to have a duration in A. alosa of up to six months.
-The estimate, however, does not take into account individual variation and/or survival of juveniles in the estuarine phase.
+Siltation and gravel mining threaten spawning locations.
+There is concern that barriers to migration like dams are causing allis shad to spawn downstream from their usual locations, potentially prompting hybridization with twaite shad.
+Climate change may force the species' distribution to shift or contract further.
+The International Union for Conservation of Nature listed the species as critically endangered in 2024, citing an estimated global population decline of around 80% over the past 20 years, leaving many small relict subpopulations and extirpating others.